FOLLOW US

 Alcohol laws

 It is illegal to drink alcohol in public places.
-If caught, you might be fined.
+The police can arrest you and you could get a fine.

-If you are drunk in a public place, you could be taken to a clinic to be medically assessed.
-You will have to stay there until you are sober, including overnight.
-You will have to pay for the cost of your stay.
+If you are drunk in a public place, the police can take you to a clinic to be medically assessed.
+You must stay there until you are sober, including overnight, and pay for your stay.

 LGBT+ travellers

 Small towns and rural areas can be less tolerant towards LGBT+ travellers.
-There are gay and LGBT+-friendly restaurants, clubs and bars in many towns and cities including Warsaw, Krakow, Wroclaw, Poznan, Gdansk and Sopot.
+There are LGBT+friendly restaurants, clubs and bars in many towns and cities including Warsaw, Krakow, Wroclaw, Poznan, Gdansk and Sopot.

 Read more advice for LGBT+ travellers.